 In 2009, UI divested several Florida subsidiaries including Miles Grant Water and Sewer Company, Utilities, Inc. of Hutchinson Island, and Wedgefield Utilities, Inc., as well as subsidiaries in other states.
-In Order No. PSC-10-0585-PAA-WS, the Commission found that allocating costs according to ERCs is an appropriate methodology to spread the cost of the Phoenix Project, but it did not believe the Phoenix Project costs previously allocated to the divested subsidiaries should be reallocated to the surviving utilities.
-Because no added benefit was realized by the remaining subsidiaries, the Commission found that it was not fair, just, or reasonable for ratepayers to bear any additional allocated Phoenix Project costs.
-Thus, the Commission ruled that the divested subsidiaries' allocation amounts should be deducted from the total cost of the Phoenix Project before any such costs are allocated to the remaining UI subsidiaries.
+In Order No. PSC-10-0585-PAA-WS, we found that allocating costs according to ERCs is an appropriate methodology to spread the cost of the Phoenix Project, but did not find the Phoenix Project costs previously allocated to the divested subsidiaries shall be reallocated to the surviving utilities.
+Because no added benefit was realized by the remaining subsidiaries, we found that it was not fair, just, or reasonable for ratepayers to bear any additional allocated Phoenix Project costs.
+Therefore, we ruled that the divested subsidiaries' allocation amounts shall be deducted from the total cost of the Phoenix Project before any such costs are allocated to the remaining UI subsidiaries.